Wra7h/PEResourceInject/README.md

 # PEResourceInject
 A way to avoid using VirtualAllocEx/WriteProcessMemory to inject shellcode into a process.
+You need access to modify the target executable.

 - Write shellcode to the target's .rsrc as a bitmap using the UpdateResource APIs
 - Spawn the exe suspended